nerstak/typhon/README.md

 py typhon.py
 ```

 According to the users that you have choosen, it may take a while.
 Indeed, the program does not use the Official Twitter API.
 However, you can do whatever you want during that time.
-Even if the connection is lost, your computer crash or I don't know, the progress will be saved.
-Just **don't forget to remove the users that already have been processed**.
+Even if the connection is lost, your computer crash or I don't know, progress will be saved.

 Once it is done, you can import the list of users on Twitter, right [here](https://twitter.com/settings/blocked), to block them all.
 Unfortunately, you have to select each file one by one.
 It will take a while to update your database.